 In your kitchen or in a supermarket, look at the information on labels on unopened packages and discover how heavy the items are.
 Some small items may be labelled in grams and other items will be labelled in kilograms.

-The picture shows a hen's egg, a pen, a new-born baby and a glass of water.
+A hen's egg, a pen, a new born baby and a glass of water.